 c.
 Environmental Protection Agency (EPA) regulations pursuant to 40 CFR Part 50, as amended.

 Flood Disaster Protection: In accordance with the requirements of the Flood Disaster Protection Act of 1973 (42 U.S.C.
-4001 et seq.), the RDA shall assure that for activities located in an area identified by the Federal Emergency Management Agency (FEMA) as having special flood hazards, flood insurance under the National Flood Insurance Program is obtained and maintained as a condition of financial assistance for acquisition or construction purposes (including rehabilitation).
+4001 et seq.), the BBR shall assure that for activities located in an area identified by the Federal Emergency Management Agency (FEMA) as having special flood hazards, flood insurance under the National Flood Insurance Program is obtained and maintained as a condition of financial assistance for acquisition or construction purposes (including rehabilitation).

-Lead-Based Paint: The RDA agrees that any construction or rehabilitation of residential structures with assistance provided under this Agreement shall be subject to HUD Lead-Based Paint Regulations at 24 CFR 570.608, and 24 CFR Part 35, Subpart B. Such regulations pertain to all CDBG-assisted housing and require that all owners, prospective owners, and tenants of properties constructed prior to 1978 be properly notified that such properties may include lead-based paint.
+Lead-Based Paint: The BBR agrees that any construction or rehabilitation of residential structures with assistance provided under this Agreement shall be subject to HUD Lead-Based Paint Regulations at 24 CFR 570.608, and 24 CFR Part 35, Subpart B. Such regulations pertain to all CDBG-assisted housing and require that all owners, prospective owners, and tenants of properties constructed prior to 1978 be properly notified that such properties may include lead-based paint.
 Such notification shall point out the hazards of lead-based paint and explain the symptoms, treatment and precautions that should be taken when dealing with lead-based paint poisoning and the advisability and availability of blood lead level screening for children under seven.
 The notice should also point out that if lead-based paint is found on the property, abatement measures may be undertaken.
 The regulations further require that, depending on the amount of Federal funds applied to a property, paint testing, risk assessment, treatment and/or abatement may be conducted.

 Asbestos: With respect to asbestos-containing materials (ACM), an exemption from National Emission Standards for Hazardous Air Pollutants (NESHAP) exists for asbestos under 40 CFR Part 63 and 33 LAC III.5151 for residential buildings having four or fewer dwelling units (such buildings do not meet the definition of a “facility” and hence are not subject to the rule).
 With the exception of OSHA standards, no further requirements apply for ACM under this program.

-In accordance with worker protection standards under OSHA (which are separate from EPA or LDEQ requirements), RDAs and workers must be made aware of potential hazards associated with Lead-Based Paint (LBP), Asbestos Containing Materials (ACM) and Problem Drywall for work performed on homes including demolition, reconstruction and rehabilitation.
+In accordance with worker protection standards under OSHA (which are separate from EPA or LDEQ requirements), BBRs and workers must be made aware of potential hazards associated with Lead-Based Paint (LBP), Asbestos Containing Materials (ACM) and Problem Drywall for work performed on homes including demolition, reconstruction and rehabilitation.

-Historic Preservation: The RDA agrees to comply with the Historic Preservation requirements set forth in the National Historic Preservation Act of 1966, as amended (16 U.S.C.
+Historic Preservation: The BBR agrees to comply with the Historic Preservation requirements set forth in the National Historic Preservation Act of 1966, as amended (16 U.S.C.
 470) and the procedures set forth in 36 CFR Part 800, Advisory Council on Historic Preservation Procedures for Protection of Historic Properties, insofar as they apply to the performance of this agreement.
 In general, this requires concurrence from the State Historic Preservation Officer for all rehabilitation and demolition of historic properties that are fifty years old or older or that are included on a Federal, state, or local historic property list.

 Energy Efficiency

-The RDA shall recognize mandatory standards and policies relating to energy efficiency, which are contained in the State Energy Conservation Plan issued in compliance with the Energy Policy and Conservation Act to the extent applicable to the RDA and its Subcontractors.
-The OCD will provide such standards and policies to the RDA as a pre-condition of this stipulation.
+The BBR shall recognize mandatory standards and policies relating to energy efficiency, which are contained in the State Energy Conservation Plan issued in compliance with the Energy Policy and Conservation Act to the extent applicable to the BBR and its Subcontractors.
+The OCD will provide such standards and policies to the BBR as a pre-condition of this stipulation.

 Eligibility Status

-The RDA, and each tier of Subcontractors, shall certify that it is not on the List of Parties Excluded from Federal Procurement or Non-procurement Programs promulgated in accordance with E.O.s 12549 and 12689, “Debarment and Suspension,” as set forth at 2 CFR part 2424.
+The BBR, and each tier of Subcontractors, shall certify that it is not on the List of Parties Excluded from Federal Procurement or Non-procurement Programs promulgated in accordance with E.O.s 12549 and 12689, “Debarment and Suspension,” as set forth at 2 CFR part 2424.

 Drug-Free Workplace Requirement